FalconLuma/Project-Wingman-Randomizer/README.txt

 Aircraft Performance - These settings directly correlate to the stats shown in the hangar
   - Response: Controls how long it takes for an input to be fully realised - higher is faster
     - e.g. how long it takes to move the ailerons from a neutral position to the requested position
+    - Also affects the camera lag when manuevoring
+    - This is an arbitary unit
   - Speed: The top speed of the aircraft in km/h
   - Acceleration: How quickly the aircraft accelerates - higher is faster
   - Roll: How quickly the aircraft will roll - higher is faster